 Recruiters aren't much better.
 While 87% use AI tools daily or weekly, 53% cite data privacy and security as major barriers to deeper adoption.
 They use the tools because their companies bought them.
 They don't trust the tools to make decisions they'd stake their reputations on.

-A TA director at a financial services firm described the situation bluntly: "I use AI to screen resumes because my boss expects me to use AI to screen resumes.
-But every candidate who gets rejected?
+The pattern emerges clearly in practitioner surveys: recruiters use AI to screen resumes because their organizations expect it, not because they trust it.
+One G2 reviewer captured the sentiment bluntly: "Every candidate who gets rejected?
 I second-guess whether the algorithm got it right.
 I manually review the borderline cases.
 I probably spend more time checking the AI's work than I'd spend doing it myself."

 The exception: organizations with formal AI governance.
 Teams with documented AI policies report 82.5% confidence in responsible AI use.
 Teams without policies: 58.5%.
 The governance doesn't change what the AI does—it changes how comfortable people feel about what the AI does.
 Which suggests the problem isn't the technology.
 It's the absence of guardrails.